 - Eddie (thickest string)

-Try to remember the above acronym or make one on your own to help remember the open string notes.
+Try to remember the above mnemonic or make one on your own to help remember the open string notes.
 Now that we got that covered, let’s move on to the next step.

 Holding your guitar properly ensures that you will maintain good posture and therefore your back, shoulders, and arms won’t get sore as quickly (although you’ll likely still experience some discomfort at first).

 If you’re left-handed, simply do the opposite.
-The guitar should rest on your upper left leg, left arm wraps around the body of the guitar and your right hand is supporting the neck.
+The guitar should rest on your upper left leg, your left arm should wrap around the body of the guitar, and your right hand supports the neck.

 Try to be aware of any slouching either from your body or the guitar itself.
 A lot of new guitar players tend to slouch the guitar so that it’s easier to see their fingers.
 Try to avoid this habit as much as possible as it makes the guitar harder to play and will cause more discomfort.